vinram21/bank_account/README.md

 ## Summarize the project and what problem it was solving.

-The program was designed to produce a table of the amount in a bank account, taking into account the APR (annual percentage rate), and number of years, and initial deposit.
-A second type of account, assumes a monthly deposit in addition to the initial amount.
+The program was designed to produce a table of the amount in a bank account while taking into account the APR (annual percentage rate), the number of years, and the initial deposit.
+A second type of account assumes a monthly deposit in addition to the initial amount.

 ## What did you do particularly well?